 Sometimes the correct tools, ingredients, and know-how are everything.

 Here I have provided a list of the products that I use to create beautiful meals.
 Having said that, I do not recommend any product unless the product is fail-proof and “bullet proof”.
 Meaning it will work in every way you want it to.
 These are the staples.
 I’ve tried almost every canned tomato product in specialty Italian markets.
-I’ve tasted and cooked with numerous extra virgin olive oils, buying a new large bottle every 3 months for the past couple years.
+I’ve tasted and cooked with numerous extra virgin olive oils.
 I give insight as to which knives outlast the others and allow you to dice tomatoes with little effort.
 I hope this helps you make and share delicious meals efficiently with less stress.

 Browsing the extra virgin olive oil section at a health foods store can be overwhelming.
 There are a ton of options.
 The olive oil recommended is a premium extra virgin olive oil.
 Nearly all Italian recipes call for extra virgin olive oil.
 The quality extra virgin is produced with stricter guidelines.
 Lucini’s brand of olives are hand picked when ripe and processed on the same day without heat.
 This gives the oil freshness and its unaltered legendary health benefits.
 Traditional extra virgin olive oil is required to have ≤0.8% acidity which is one of it’s indicators of quality.
-Lucini’s extra virgin olive oil brings a pepper finish and acidity level of 0.2-0.4% (that’s really good).
+Lucini’s extra virgin olive oil brings a pepper finish and acidity level of 0.2-0.4% (that’s quite good).
 I would never recommend cooking in high heat with this oil; but, I often use this oil to finish my pasta dishes AT THE END.
 If you find yourself adding a little cracked black pepper to the end of your pasta dishes, this oil is for you.
 Having tried many extra virgin olive oils this is the one I continually go back to and most stores carry it.
 It has a nice pour spout, but I always just stick my clean thumb onto the spout and drizzle what I need.
 You will love the thicker texture and deep golden-green color.
 It is so delicious, and that is all I can say.
-Lowest price link provided if you want to purchase.
-Here are it’s amazon reviews.
+I provided a link to Amazon so you can see it’s reviews.
+Enjoy.

 This one is often hard to find in stores.
 Colavita makes a variety of olive oils, but I will ONLY buy their “Premium Italian” seal.
 Their other varieties often have olives coming from mixed sources and countries, which you should stay away from.
 I have to recommend this specific olive oil because Colavita has been a tradition in our family for years, we use it for pasta, antipasti, salad dressings, and to top off soups.
 I has a nice fruity smell if you prefer one less peppery than Lucini’s above.
 The olive oil taste and tradition in our family itself wins the recommendation; but as a side note, I also like the darker glass bottle protecting it from going rancid.
-It has a longer bottle neck to the pour oil easily.
-The link I have provided is currently an unbeatable deal, and it likely won’t last long.
-It features two big 17 oz bottles for $19 dollars; usually they are $20+ each in the store.
+It has a longer bottle neck to pour the oil easily.
+The link I have provided features two big 17 oz bottles for $19 dollars; usually they are $20+ each in the store.
 They are sold directly from Colavita, meaning the company will likely have a high turn over rate, shipping fresh olive oil that hasn’t sat on a shelf.
 I’ve personally ordered these and they come in a nice box together.
-Look for the “Premium Italian” seal.
+Hope this helps!
+Remember to only look for the “Premium Italian” seal.

 When you can’t pesto at home:

 Although I do not recommend store bought pesto.
 This pesto is actually green inside.
 Most companies will use a trick to keep jar pesto green: They use spinach leaves along with the basil.
 This will give more of a green color after it is processed.
 Although I do not agree with this in traditional pesto, just make sure the ingredient basil always comes before the ingredient spinach.
 I do have a jar in my refrigerator as we are currently in the middle of winter and my basil plant is not of homemade pesto quality.
 I use this jar of pesto in soups or on top of fried eggs.
 It works well to stir a little into your tomato sauce if you don’t have any fresh basil around.
-I provided a link for a four pack at a very inexpensive price.
-Use it only when you don’t have fresh pesto around.
+Again, I ONLY use this when I don’t have fresh pesto around.
 Making fresh pesto and storing some for later is always worth it.
-If you do purchase, here are it’s reviews:

 Additional Pesto ingredients: ⠀⠀